The Give Back Yoga Foundation has a proud history.

 Yoga: A Solution to Our Health Crisis?

 The mental and physical health crisis we face as a society is unprecedented, with increasing pressure on government health services to meet these needs.
 People are coping with more complex health and social care problems than experienced by previous generations.
 And all this comes at a time when the National Healthcare System (NHS) is facing significant financial pressure.
 Knowing the extent of these challenges, we believe we must use our knowledge, expertise and resources to help more people and reduce the burden on the healthcare system.
 A growing body of research suggests yoga can shorten treatment time, prevent relapse, and improve health outcomes for a number of chronic physical and mental health challenges.

 But we can’t do it all ourselves.
-We intend to work in partnership with existing civic and government organizations across the United Kingdom — such as Edinburgh Community Yoga and the Yoga in Healthcare Alliance — as well as clinical commissioning groups and local authorities in the NHS, to achieve these goals.
+We will work in partnership with existing civic and government organizations across the United Kingdom, as well as clinical commissioning groups and local authorities in the NHS.
 We will nurture and grow these partnerships for the benefit of the populations we serve.
-We will also work in collaboration with universities and academic institutions to invest in and disseminate research on the benefits of yoga for beneficiary populations.
+Finally, we will work in collaboration with universities and academic institutions to invest in and disseminate research on the benefits of yoga for beneficiary populations.

 There is still a great deal that needs to be done; we want to make an even greater contribution to this work in England, Northern Ireland, Wales, and Scotland.
 We are grateful to those who have supported The Give Back Yoga Foundation over the years and look forward to working together to make this vision a reality.